WagoL/phpipam-sync-dhcp/README.md

 # phpipam-sync-dhcp
-Sync Windows DHCP server leases/reservations into PHPIPAM
+Sync Windows DHCP server leases/reservations into PHPIPAM.
+Remove leases/reservation from PHPIPAM when not found anymore on the Windows DHCP server.

 # Tested with the following versions: